 - A Thru-Hull Port Fails

 - A Seacock or Hose Breaks

 - A Hatch Seal Fails

-For this reason, I keep the flex tape, rescue tape and emergency plug on my boat all of the times.
+For this reason, I keep the flex tape, rescue tape, and emergency plug on my boat all of the time.

 If a thru-hull break occurs, I could use the flex tape or emergency plug to fill the void in the side of the boat again to reduce the flow of water into the boat until I can get to safety.

 If a hatch seal breaks, It may require a combination of all three.
 I would try to fill the hatch with the emergency plug depending on the size of the hatch, then I would hold it in place with rescue tape and then seal the edges with the flex tape.

 If the hatch is larger than the emergency plug allows, then I would look for another item on board that may be able to cover the hatch and seal it over the opening with flex tape and rescue tape.

 Sure, it is not a long-term fix, but anything you can do to reduce the flow of water into the hull of your boat during an emergency situation gives you precious time to get your boat and its crew to safety.